 - About Us

-At Dunsford, we have carefully designed our curriculum sequencing to match our mixed aged classes which are revised each academic year.
-This year we have a mixed EYFS/Year 1; Year 2,3,4 and Year 5,6 class.
+At Dunsford Community Academy, we have carefully designed our curriculum sequencing to match our mixed aged classes, which are revised each academic year.
+This year we have a mixed EYFS/Year 1; Year 2 & 3, and Year 4,5,6 class.

-Geography and History are alternated half-termly and are both taught discretely as stand-alone subjects this maximises the opportunities to make links to prior learning, layer up knowledge and skills and enable meaningful links with other subjects.
+Geography and History are alternated half-termly and are both taught discretely, as stand-alone subjects, this maximises the opportunities to make links to prior learning, layer up knowledge and enable meaningful links with other subjects.

-There is no set amount of lessons per week therefore teachers are encouraged to use flexibility in their weekly timetables to ensure the unit is compete.
+There are no set number of lessons per week, therefore, teachers are encouraged to use flexibility in their weekly timetables to ensure the unit is complete.